pauleason64/blofin-converter/README.txt

--bi         As above plus instructs program to ignore warning if destination folder is not empty -sp[path]  Default source path for importing files * -dp[path]  Default destination path for the converted files * -lp[path]  Default path for log files *
+-bi         As above plus instructs program to ignore warning if destination folder is not empty -sp[path]  Default source path for importing files * -dp[path]  Default destination path for the converted files * -m[filename*]  Batch Mode - merge all files in source folder into one file.
+Optional filename (no path) to save as otherwise is saved as blofin-merged.csv
+-lp[path]  Default path for log files *
 -del        Delete files after conversion (batch mode only)